plblum/jivs/planning/ModelRules Design Overview.md

 * Do not assume that UI-specific extension must edit business-owned source directly.
 * Do not assume that post-save failures are just another form of pre-save validation.
 * Do not assume that one detailed API shape is already settled.
-* Do preserve the central role of ValidationManager.validate() for Jivs field/configuration validation.
+* Do preserve the central role of ValueHostsManager.validate() for Jivs field/configuration validation.
 * Do preserve the server’s role as authoritative validator.
 * Do preserve the possibility of returning IssueFound whether generated by the Jivs validator or external.
 * Do preserve support for both business-model-driven and UI-only targets.